jakubnowicki/jakubnowicki/README.md

 ---

-My name is Jakub and I'm an R Shiny developer working in Appsilon Data Science.
+My name is Jakub and I'm an R Shiny developer working in [Appsilon](https://appsilon.com).
 I'm also a paleontologist focused on Cambian trilobites.

 You can find me on [Twitter](https://twitter.com/q_nowicki), [LinkedIn](https://www.linkedin.com/in/jakub-nowicki) or [ResearchGate](https://www.researchgate.net/profile/Jakub_Nowicki).